Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 len(unused)

-We can use weighted bootstrapping to generate values from the sampling distribution of the mean.
+Now we can use weighted bootstrapping to generate values from the sampling distribution of the mean.
 The following function uses sample and the _LLCPWT column to generate a bootstrapped sample, then returns the average height.

 def weighted_bootstrap_mean(df):